 Nipple vasospasm is a narrowing of blood vessels in the nipple.
 It can be triggered by a baby breastfeeding in a shallow latch and can cause burning, stabbing or itching pain in the nipples after a breastfeed.
-Nipple vasospasm can be associated with Raynaud’s phenomenon and can also cause Mammary Constriction Syndrome or deep breast pain.
+Nipple vasospasm can also be associated with Raynaud’s phenomenon and can also cause Mammary Constriction Syndrome or deep breast pain.
 Treatment involves improving a baby’s latch and positioning at the breast, and avoiding the triggers of nipple vasospasm and some medications may help.